West Brom Sink Wolves To Seal Allardyces First Win - UrduPoint

 But the former England manager was finally able to celebrate after a pulsating Black Country derby at Molineux.

-Pereira put Albion ahead from the spot before goals from Fabio Silva and Willy Boly put Wolves in the driving seat at half-time.
+Pereira shot Albion ahead from the spot before goals from Fabio Silva and Willy Boly put Wolves in the driving seat at half-time.

 Semi Ajayi equalised after the interval and Pereira's second penalty sealed West Brom's first win in eight league games.

-Albion remain second bottom of the table after their second league victory this term, but are now just three points from safety.
+Albion remain second bottom of the table after their second league victory, but are just three points from safety.

+"I thought the way the lads carried out their tactics was excellent.
+It's the best I have seen us in possession since I have been here," Allardyce said.

 It was the first time these two local rivals had met since 2012 when West Brom won 5-1 at Molineux and this was an equally memorable success for the visitors.